liebrand/polymer-size-test/README.md

 ### Real world example

-I had a small app that was only using a few paper elements afaik.
+I had a small app that was only using a handful of paper elements.
 But look at the cost:
 ```
 $ bower install PolymerElements/iron-flex-layout PolymerElements/iron-ajax PolymerElements/paper-fab PolymerElements/paper-icon-button PolymerElements/paper-toast PolymerElements/iron-pages PolymerElements/iron-form PolymerElements/paper-input PolymerElements/paper-button PolymerElements/iron-icon PolymerElements/app-layout PolymerElements/paper-item
 $